clear-nus/ext-sense/README.md

 ### Contact us

 Feel free to contact <a href="mailto:tasbolat@comp.nus.edu.sg">Tasbolat Taunyazov</a> or <a href="mailto:harold@comp.nus.edu.sg">Harold Soh</a> for any question related to the our work or open github issue.
-You can also find out what our research is working on our website [CLeAR website](https://clear-nus.github.io/).
+Please visit our website for more information: [CLeAR website](https://clear-nus.github.io/).